mpsonntag/snippets/courses/teaching/golang.md

             fmt.Println("nil!")
         }

-- Slices can be used with range.
+- Slices can be used with `range`.
 When looping over a slice, `range` returns the current index and the value of the slice at that index for each iteration.

         var pow = []int{1, 2, 4, 8, 16, 32, 64, 128}